AmIVoid/APL/README.md

 # Installing

 As of now there are 2 ways to install APL, by git and by an installer.
-I plan to add APL to the AUR in the furture.
+I plan to add APL to the AUR in the future.

 ## Releases
 Download the [APL Installer](https://github.com/AmIVoid/APL/releases/download/1.2/APLSetup.exe) here or at the releases page.